yowainwright/fast-brake/README.md

 # Fast Brake

-**Fast braking js feature detection** Fast brake Analyzes JavaScript code to detect syntax such as ECMAscript api features or Telemetry using high-performance pattern matching.
+**Fast braking match detection!** Fast brake enables a plugins and extension based schema to detect matches using JavaScript very fast.
+This is useful for detecting ECMAscript api features, Telemetry or other spec pattern matches you'd like to spec with a focus on speed.

 ## Why Fast Brake?

-Traditional JavaScript compatibility tools rely on AST parsers to process js files. **Fast Brake** uses optimized pattern matching to achieve fast detection, designed to fail quickly on incompatible features.
+Other tools, like the parsers that inspired this utility provide a full AST to process files.
+They're incredibe! **Fast Brake** is optimized to a different pattern.
+To detect or find patterns based on matches very fast.

-Perfect for:
+This is nice for:
 - **Build tools** - Validate code compatibility before bundling
 - **Linters** - Check ES version or Telemetry compliance in CI/CD
 - **Transpilers** - Determine which features need polyfilling